-I believe that our efforts now need to be institutional.
-As university scholars, our comparative advantage (compared to whom?) is in the magnificent way that the academic library community has embraced the new technology, and in the collaborative opportunities presented by libraries.
-This is why, for instance, we sought a grant from Firestone, the Princeton University library, in order to build the CPANDA database.
-My centre contributed the subject matter expertise, but the library contributed both the technical skills (mainly provided by a medieval historian turned computer librarian, by the way) and the physical technology.
+I believe that our efforts now need to be institutionalized.
+As university scholars, our comparative advantage is in the magnificent way that the academic library community has embraced the new technology, and in the collaborative opportunities presented by libraries.
+This is why, for instance, we sought a grant to Firestone, the Princeton University library, in order to build the CPANDA database.
+My center contributed the subject matter expertise, but the library contributed both the technical skills (mainly provided by a medieval historian turned computer librarian, by the way) and the physical technology.
 And the library is committed to maintaining the database.
 This is precisely what has happened at the University of Virginia, where IATH resides in the Alderman Library.

-Whether in the library or not, each university needs to provide something like the IATH functionality.
-We need skilled technologists, ideally well informed about or at least sensitive to humanities knowledge, to work with scholars as they create humanities databases.
-Few scholars can go it alone in this technological era.
-If I am correct about the tight fit between improvements in teaching and digital teaching resources, campus humanities IT centres will also be a part of or be related to the teaching/learning centre.
-This centre will require, in an ideal world, humanities computing specialists.
+But, whether in the library or not, each university needs to provide something like the IATH functionality.
+We need skilled technologists, ideally well-informed about or at least sensitive to humanities knowledge, to work with scholars as they create humanities databases.
+Few scholars can go it alone in this technology era.
+And if I am correct about the tight fit between improvements in teaching and digital teaching resources, campus humanities IT centers will also be or be related to the teaching/learning center.
+This center will require, in an ideal world, humanities computer specialists of the sort being trained at the Centre for Computing in the Humanities.

 We will also require transformed university presses to produce and disseminate born-digital products.
-They, too, will need humanities computing specialists.
-They will need to collaborate systematically with both libraries (as the campus technology centre) and scholars.
-And they will need to devise both new methods of peer review suited to the digital environment and new modalities of 'editing' suitable for the enhancement of electronic texts.
+They, too, will need humanities computer specialists.
+They will need to collaborate systematically with both libraries (as the campus technology center) and scholars.
+And they will need to devise both new methods of peer review suitable to the digital environment and new modalities of "editing" suitable to the enhancement of electronic texts.

 All of these institutions need to be more interactive and collaborative with the scholarly community.
-The old scholarly communications model of 'we research in the library, we write at home and the publishers publish in the presses' simply cannot either describe the world we are already living in, nor can it provide the skills, collaboration and knowledge necessary to produce scholarship in the digital era.
-Some years ago I participated in a project of the Welch Medical Library at Johns Hopkins University which aimed to create what it called the 'knowledge management' model for the creation and dissemination of knowledge.
-The idea, to oversimplify, was to have a press-library collaboration with biomedical scholars to create an online genetics textbook that would be a living work of scholarship, constantly being updated by its authors and users, and constantly being maintained by the library and press.
-Not a bad model for the humanities as well.
+The old scholarly communications model of "we research in the library, we write at home and the publishers publish at their presses" simply cannot either describe the world we are already living in, nor can it provide the skills, collaboration and knowledge necessary to produce scholarship in the digital era.
+Some years ago I participated in a project of the Welch Medical Library at Johns Hopkins University which aimed to create what it called the "Knowledge Management" model for the creation and dissemination of knowledge.
+The idea, to oversimplify, was to have a press-library collaboration with bio-medical scholars to create an online genetics textbook that would be a living work of scholarship, constantly being updated by its authors and its users, and constantly being maintained by the library and press.
+Not a bad model for the humanities, as well.

 So I think the brave new world of the digital humanities is coming into existence, though we have far to go in order to bring it to maturity.
-We need much more money, many more trained humanities technologists, new institutions both on campus and off.
+We need much more money, many more trained humanities technologists, new institutions both on-campus and off.
 We need to educate our scholarly colleagues and raise their consciousness of the promise of the new world.
-But above all we need an articulated vision of where we are headed, and what we need to do in order to get there.
-My hope is that the essays in this volume will be an important step in that direction.
+But above all we need an articulated vision of where we are headed, and what we need to do in order to get there.29 My hope is that this series of lectures will be an important step in that direction.